cgl/JazzyDicts/README.md

     gcc -O2 -owordlist2myspell -I. wordlist2myspell.c

 These will create exacutables myspell2wordlist and wordlist2myspell.
-When you run the exacutables without any parameter it shows the correct syntax:
+When you run the exacutables without any parameter they show the correct syntax:

     ./myspell2wordlist
     correct syntax is: